-How many times do we blame our genetics for the way we look or eat?
+How often do we blame our genetics for how we look or eat?
 How often do we just give in and let go of our goals by saying,” Oh I can never lose weight because everyone in my family is fat”?
 Or, “I am bound to get diabetes because my parents are diabetic”?

 Pretty much all the time.
 It’s easier that way, isn’t it?
 To not face the mirror and dump it all on genetics.